The Mathematics and Statistics Learning Centre provides free, drop-in help for students registered in first-year mathematics courses.

 - Transcendental Functions (exponential, logarithmic and trigonometric functions)

-The MST is conducted using an online testing environment called Maple T.A.
-Once you have registered for either MATH 1P01 or MATH 1P05, you must activate your Maple T.A. account.
-Please note it may take over 24 hours after you have been added to the course for you to be able to access the course Sakai page which grants you access to the system.
-To activate your Maple T.A. account if you have not already done so, click on the following link.
-You will sign in with your Brock login and password.
+The MST is conducted using an online testing environment called Möbius.
+Once you have registered for either MATH 1P01 or MATH 1P05, you must activate your Möbius account.
+Please note it may take over 24 hours after you have been added to the course for you to be able to access the course Sakai or Brightspace page which allows access to the system.
+To activate your Möbius account if you have not already done so, click on the following link.
+You will sign in to Sakai with your Brock login and password.
 Please note: Sakai should automatically log you into Möbius.
 If you are prompted to log into Möbius, please see the steps outlined in our Help with Technical Issues with Möbius document.

-After your account is activated, you must first complete a Maple T. A. Readiness Test that will provide you with an orientation to the system.
+After your account is activated, you must first complete a Readiness Test that will provide you with an orientation to the system.
 It is important to read the Mathematics Skills Test Instruction Booklet prior to taking this test.
-This booklet contains detailed information on how to use the Maple T.A. system and a Maple T.A.
-Notation Guide and Examples of Complicated Maple T.A.
-Syntax.
+This booklet contains detailed information on how to use the Maple T.A. system and a Möbius Notation Guide and Examples of Complicated Möbius Syntax.
 Students will receive this booklet by email.
 It is also available on this webpage.

 Taking the Mathematics Skills Test

 You will have two hours to complete the Mathematics Skills Test.
 You must achieve a grade of at least 70% on the Mathematics Skills Test in order to remain in Math 1P01 or 1P05.
 If you fail to achieve 70% on your first attempt, students will have the opportunity (time permitting) for a second attempt after classes start.
 There is also a recording of an online workshop from last August posted to the Brightspace Page for students to view at their convenience.
 We strongly recommend in the event of a failed first attempt for students to carefully go through the test, go through the workshop video posted to Brightspace and consult the review resources.
 Additional attempts will NOT be given except in special circumstances.

 Failing to Complete the Mathematics Skills Tests